Changissnz/selfinterest/README.md

-benchmark to be categorized as a cure yet is still used only to prolong suffering, or when the "cure" is not officially recognized as such because the body of evidence for it is scarce and not from established authorities in the field of health, not very surprising since biology is stochastic in the available choices of axioms for operation (permutatorial) and cause of biological life seldom originates as product from human engineering.
+benchmark to be categorized as a cure yet is still used only to prolong suffering, or when the "cure" is not officially recognized as such because the body of evidence for it is scarce and not from established authorities in the field of health, not very surprising since biology is stochastic in the available choices of axioms for operation (permutatorial) and cause of biological life does not entirely originate as product from engineering by human beings.
+The category of efficiency is associated with that of
+directness: streamlined, concentrated, and uni-directional.
+Maintenance of confidence in the media oftentimes proceeds to its users agreeing to some form of efficiency for use; in the realm of communication, this could mean being forthright and honest, with a preference for humorless as opposed to possible cause for disruption.